2/13/2025

 Joe Hoffman

-Good morning.
+Hi, good morning.
 This is Joe Hoffman on for Stephanie Moore.
-Thank you so much for taking our questions and thanks for the informed with slide deck and all the details you provided in the prepared remarks.
-Can we unpack a little bit more about what's happening in the first quarter with that 15 million evidah hit?
+Thank you so much for taking our questions, and thanks for the informative slide deck and all the details you provided and the prepared remarks.
+Can we unpack a little bit more about what's happening in the first quarter with that 15 million EBITDA hit?
 It just seems like a pretty heavy hit.
-There, as you mentioned, it was only a couple of customers.
+Baris, you mentioned it was only a couple of customers.
 So could we kind of maybe talk about exactly what's going on?
 Were these customers just really a lot more profitable than kind of the new business that you're bringing in?
-Or is there a cough flag between when these customers are realigning their capacity and you're backfilling the sites?
-And maybe my follow up to that would be, to the print, have you already found customers or tenants to kind of take over those new sites?
+Or is there a cost lag between when these customers are realigning their capacity and you're you know, backfilling the sites.
+And maybe my follow-up to that would be, you know, to the extent that you have some customers leaving some sites or reducing their footprint, have you already found, you know, customers or tenants to kind of take over those new sites?
 Thank you.

 speaker